IgniteUI/igniteui-xplat-docs/doc/en/components/menus/toolbar.md

 title: {Platform} Toolbar Component | {ProductName}
 _description: See how you can easily get started with {Platform} Toolbar Component.
 Compatible with the Data Chart.
 Extend your .
 _keywords: {ProductName}, UI controls, {Platform} widgets, web widgets, UI widgets, {Platform}, Native {Platform} Components Suite, Native {Platform} Controls, Native {Platform} Components Library, {Platform} Toolbar components, {Platform} Toolbar controls
-mentionedTypes: ['Toolbar']
+mentionedTypes: ["Toolbar", "DomainChart", "XamDataChart"]
 ---

 # {Platform} Toolbar Overview

 The {Platform} Toolbar component is a companion conainer for UI operations to interact both standalone or with the {Platform} Data Chart component.
-This allows you to easily choose from a preset of properites on the Data Chart with predefined SVG icons, but it also gives you the ability to create custom icons for your project.
+This allows you to easily choose from a preset of properites on the `XamDataChart` with predefined SVG icons, but it also gives you the ability to create custom icons for your project.
 Benefiting from a number of attributes, you can define or change the icon in use or apply different actions to it.
 The `Toolbar` will display it's own SVG icons.

 ## {Platform} Toolbar Example

 `sample="/charts/toolbar/actions-built-in-data-chart", height="60", alt="{Platform} Toolbar Example"`

-<div class="divider--half"></div>

 ## Dependencies